Do you know what Mindless eating is?

 What is Mindful Eating?

 A mindful eater is aware of what type of food he or she is eating, how much of it, and really savor it.

-- Another person prepares the food.
+- Someone else prepares the food.
 Hmmm, cooking sounds like a hassle.
 You may ask someone, “When is dinner ready?”.
 Getting to know your food by preparing it is a great exercise (there’s the “E” word again).
-Besides, cooking a meal for yourself and your family can be a gift
+Additionally, cooking a meal for yourself and your family can be a great gift

 - The shopping is done by someone else.
-While it’s faster to call in a takeout order than to get in the car, etc., once you get into cooking you’ll want to do it every night.
-Make sure to go to the store and buy ingredients for a single special meal you will prepare.
-The results may surprise you.
+While it’s faster to call in a takeout order than to get in the car, etc., once you learn how to cook, you’ll want to do it every night.
+Buy the ingredients for a single special meal you’ll prepare.
+You might be surprised at the results.

-- You may not be enjoying your food as much as you should.
-Yes, that’s possible.
-That might be the biggest (pun intended) help we can give you.
-We want you to enjoy your food.
-Every bite of your food.
-Every single moment of the meal should be enjoyed to the fullest.
-When you are consciously aware of every bite, you can truly enjoy it.
-Can this lead to weight loss?
-The majority of overeaters aren’t even aware that they are overeating.
-Mindless eating is what we call it.
-Most people do not enjoy eating because they are unaware of what they are putting into their mouths.
-While watching TV, driving in the car, or talking on the phone, they may be mindlessly eating.
-Consider it.
-Have you ever watched a television program and wondered, “Did I really just eat a whole bag of potato chips?”
+- You might not be enjoying your food as much as you should.
+It’s possible.
+We can help you with that.
+The food you eat should be enjoyable.
+Every bite should be enjoyable.
+Each moment of the meal should be enjoyed fully.
+Being conscious of every bite will allow you to truly enjoy it.
+Will this help you lose weight?
+Most overeaters aren’t even aware that they are overeating.
+We call this mindless eating.
+Often, people do not enjoy eating because they are unaware of what they are eating.
+They may be mindlessly eating while watching TV, driving in the car, or talking on the phone.
+Think about it.
+When watching a television program, have you ever wondered, “Did I really just eat a whole bag of potato chips?”?